stronnag/wayfarer/README.md

 Once recording is started:

 * If `Timer` is set, the recording will run for the set number of seconds
-* If an AppIndicator tray is used, there will be an icon in the system tray, clicking this provides a "Stop Recording" button.
+* GTK3: If an AppIndicator tray is used, there will be an icon in the system tray, clicking this provides a "Stop Recording" button.
+* GTK4: A small window provides a "Stop Recording" button.
 * Otherwise, use the "Preferences" menu and set `Use notifications (vice App Indicator)`.
 Clicking on the notification will stop the recording.

 The menu button at the right of the header bar offers three options: